Goal

 |---|---|---|---|

-GET | /api/settings/agent-connection | requireAuth | Returns safe connection status, MCP instructions, permission tiers, tool families, future AI feature slots, and recent user-scoped agent logs. |
+GET | /api/settings/agent-connection | requireAuth | Returns safe connection status, the single bridge runtime model, MCP instructions, direct HTTPS fallback URLs, permission tiers, tool families, future AI feature slots, and recent user-scoped agent logs. |

 Response Sections